waynodiablo/Oystercard/pills/clojure.md

 ```
 Isn't this code much clearer?
 It reads more like procedural code, and clearly describes the sequence of steps we want our code to perform.
 Behind the scenes, all the threading macro is doing is re-wiring our code.
 We get the best of both words: a functional language with very simple semantics, and more expressivity when we need it.

-Techniques such as these are used to provide powerful ways to avoid [callback hell](http://callbackhell.com/) using libraries such as [core.async](https://github.com/clojure/core.async), or capabilities that other languages just don't support such as [logic programming](https://github.com/clojure/core.logic).
+Techniques such as these are used to provide powerful ways to avoid [callback hell](http://callbackhell.com/) using libraries such as [core.async](https://github.com/clojure/core.async), or capabilities that other languages don't even support such as [logic programming](https://github.com/clojure/core.logic).

 ## Time to practice what you've learned